braunstr/FairLearnLab/README.md

-#  FairLearnLab — Developing a Framework for Measuring and Optimizing Algorithmic Fairness in Machine Learning Model
+# FairLearnLab — Developing a Framework for Measuring and Optimizing Algorithmic Fairness in Machine Learning Models

 This project contains the code and experiments for my **bachelor thesis** on **measuring and improving algorithmic fairness** in supervised **tabular classification** tasks.
 Using the **UCI Adult Census Income** dataset and the **Statlog (German Credit Data)** dataset, the project trains baseline models, evaluates performance and fairness metrics across protected groups, and applies mitigation techniques using **Fairlearn** (e.g., Demographic Parity constraints and threshold optimization).

-The outputs of this project are reproducible **CSV tables** and **PNG plots** (, reproducible through notebooks, saved under `results/`), which are used directly for the thesis evaluation and discussion.
+The outputs of this project are reproducible **CSV tables** and **PNG plots** (reproducible through notebooks, saved under `results/`), which are used directly for the thesis evaluation and discussion.

 ## Scope / What’s included